 Microsoft Cybercrime Unit is a group operating in Redmond WA, fighting various cyberthreats in collaboration with the American government and foreign agencies.
 The threats they address range from counterfeiting to child trafficking networks, to botnet herding.
+So, what is a botnet?

 According to Wikipedia: